Kingdom of Kush: History

-Origins
+Prelude

+Nabta Playa (7500 BC)

+The Nabta Playa civilization emerged in Nubia around 7500 BC.
+Megaliths discovered at Nabta Playa are early examples of what seems to be one of the world's first astronomical devices, predating Stonehenge by almost 2,000 years.
+Archaeological discoveries reveal that these New Stone Age peoples seem to have lived more organized lives than their contemporaries nearer to and in the Nile Valley.
+The people of Nabta Playa had villages with 'planned' layouts, with deep wells that held water year-round.

+A-Group culture (4000–2900 BC)

+The A-Group was a civilization in Nubia that lasted from the 4th millennium BC, reached its climax at c.
+3100 BC, and fell 200 years later c.
+2900 BC.
+Reisner named this society the A-Group, which is now an outdated archaeological term, but remained in the literature.
+Early hubs of this civilization included Kubaniyya in the north and Buhen in the south, with Aswan, Sayala, Toshka and Qustul in between.

 Kerma culture (2500–1500 BC)

-The Kerma culture was an early civilization centered in Kerma, Sudan.
+The Kerma culture was a civilization centered in Kerma, Sudan.
 It flourished from around 2500 BC to 1500 BC in ancient Nubia.
 The Kerma culture was based in the southern part of Nubia, or "Upper Nubia" (in parts of present-day northern and central Sudan), and later extended its reach northward into Lower Nubia and the border of Egypt.
 The polity seems to have been one of several Nile Valley states during the Middle Kingdom of Egypt.
-In the Kingdom of Kerma's latest phase, lasting from about 1700–1500 BC, it absorbed the Sudanese kingdom of Sai and became a sizable, populous empire rivaling Egypt.
+In the Kingdom of Kerma's latest phase, lasting from about 1700–1500 BC, it absorbed the Sudanese kingdom of Saï and became a sizable, populous empire rivaling Egypt.